|7th Five Year Plan (Vol-2)||<<

 5.20 A considerable expansion in the job opportunities for educated manpower may be expected in the Seventh Plan due to technological advancement and expansion of activities in the various sectors of the economy.
 While the job opportunities for the matric/higher secondary pass and engineering diploma-holders would emanate from both the organised and unorganised sectors of the economy, those for the higher categories would be generated primarily in industry, banking, transport, communication and public services.
 Apart from the traditional service sectors, there would be a notable growth in the demand for manpower for implementing the Plan programmes at different levels, specially with the new emphasis on decentralised planning.

 5.21 In recent years, technical education has undergone significant improvement and its scope has been enlarged by adding new fields.
 In this context, special attention would need to be given to such areas like electronics, computer systems, nuclear science, satellite communications, environment engineering, bio-engineering and non-conventional energy sources development and technology.
-The emphasis on R&D effort has to be accelerated for maintaining the tempo of growth of technology.
+The emphasis on R and D effort has to be accelerated for maintaining the tempo of growth of technology.
 It is also necessary to steadily improve the quality of teaching facilities and to replace obsolete equipment to remain competitive with the emerging world trends in science and technology.
 A close coordination between educational training institutions and industrial establishments is necessary and teaching programmes may be arranged on exchange basis to keep the faculty informed of the latest needs of industry.

 5.22 Manpower planning in the field of electronics would deserve special attention in view of the tremendous growth of this industry in recent years and even a faster growth envisaged during the Seventh Plan.
 In most of the emerging thrust areas of the electronics industry which include basic technology (materials), power semiconductor devices and equipment, electro-optics, real-time systems and instrumentation, defence electronics and communication, there is a possibility of shortage of manpower during the Seventh Five Year Plan period and beyond.
 For being able to provide the necessary manpower for this industry, the following measures will have to be taken: strengthening of institutions/universities and other training centres engaged in imparting training in advanced technologies in electronics; augmenting on-the-job training facilities of some of the production agencies to cater to the training of the larger electronics community; setting up of advanced training centres; upgrading of most of the existing telecommunication training centres and giving emphasis to methods of training oriented towards conversion of laboratory know-how to production-oriented know-how.